Robust High-Dimensional Time-Varying Coefficient Estimation: Robust high-dimensional high-frequency regression

 \subsection{Discussion on the tuning parameter selection}

 In this section, we discuss how to choose the tuning parameters to implement the RED-LASSO estimation procedure.
 We first obtain the variables $\Delta_{i} ^n \hat{X}^c_j$, $j=1, \ldots, p$, based on the threshold level \eqref{jump_adj}.
 Then, to handle the scale problem, we standardize the variables $\Delta_{i} ^n {Y}$ and $\Delta_{i} ^n \hat{X}^c_j$, $j=1, \ldots, p$, to have a zero mean and unit variance.
 The re-scaling is employed after obtaining the RED-LASSO estimator.
-In the local regression stage \eqref{ins_beta}, we select $k_{n}=[n^{1/2}]$.
+In the local regression stage \eqref{ins_beta}, we select $k_{n}=[n^{1/2}]$ for the simulation study.
+The choice of $k_n$ for the empirical study is presented in Section \ref{SEC-5}.
 Also, we choose